Help for Children with Autism, ADHD and Learning Challenges | Hopeful Neuron | London & Online

 3

-Hopeful Neuron therapy session at our Mill Hill London clinic, nervous system support for a child with ADHD and sensory challenges
+Hopeful Neuron therapy session at our Mill Hill London clinic

 Real sessions, real families